ConejoCapital/HyperMultiAssetedADL/docs/findings/PER_ASSET_ISOLATION.md

 ---

-## 🎯 Critical Finding
+## Key Finding

-**ADL is 100% per-asset with ZERO cross-asset contagion.**
+**ADL is 100% per-asset with zero cross-asset contagion.**

 **What this means:**
-- ✅ BTC liquidations cause ONLY BTC ADL
+- BTC liquidations cause only BTC ADL
-- ✅ ETH liquidations cause ONLY ETH ADL
+- ETH liquidations cause only ETH ADL
-- ✅ SOL liquidations cause ONLY SOL ADL
+- SOL liquidations cause only SOL ADL
-- ❌ BTC liquidations do NOT cause ETH, SOL, or any other asset's ADL
+- BTC liquidations do not cause ETH, SOL, or any other asset's ADL
-- ❌ ZERO cases of cross-asset ADL contamination found
+- Zero cases of cross-asset ADL contamination found

 **Important distinction:**
-- ❌ **ADL contagion**: Does NOT exist (proven)
+- **ADL contagion** (technical): Does not exist
-- ✅ **Market dynamic contagion**: DOES exist (price movements affect all assets)
+- **Market dynamic contagion** (price movements): Does exist

 ---